Krasovskyi/Chrome_extensions/README.md

 3) Click the LOAD UNPACKED button and select the **input_handler** folder.

 ## Notes:
-Work properly when you add text inside existing text Be possible to continue typing in same location
+* Work properly when you add text inside existing text.
+* Be possible to continue typing in same location.
-Work on all pages, with such elements (including e.g. iframes).
+* Work on all pages, with such elements (including e.g. iframes).

 ## Dictionary (replacement options) for replacing: